 watching shadowy figures move through the stages

 What’s going on?

 Is this the edge of a black hole, sucking creation into nothingness?

 Is it a white one, spinning us into new shapes made out of luminous threads of light?

 But even so, somehow,

-I woke up in the white room,
+I woke up in the bright room,

 I am never sure how I arrive here (though I suspect angels are involved.)

 I opened my eyes and found myself holding onto my thread once more (was it here all along?)

 Thank You for this place,